bwolfson978/ghd3/README.md

 While I did start with an example from the d3 docs, working with hierarchical data still proved challenging because I had to fit the code to my data.
 Understanding the way d3.hierarchy() function works in terms of generating children was valuable to learn.
+The collapsible tree diagram includes circles, rectangles, and chords which were some of the required graphics primitives; but in order to make sure I used lines and polygons as well I included the triangle with a line next to it at the bottom of the page.
 Something that looks relatively simple but was actually quite difficult was placing text inside the rectangle elements.
 It's actually not possible to append a text element to a rectangle in svg so I had to first place the rectangle then place the text on top.
 With more time I would probably try to convert the rectangles with labels to a dropdown menu or some sort of collapsible structure bound to the array of students.